FelipeBudinich/Querre/README.md

 Description
 -----------

 Querre is local QR code generator.
-In an age where everything is online, sometimes you need to bring the cloud down to Earth.
+Because in an age where everything is online, sometimes you need to bring the cloud down to Earth.

 *QR Code is a registered trademark of [DENSO WAVE INCORPORATED][1]*